Top Tattoo Mistakes To Avoid

 Itching or Picking

 As with any open wound, your tattoo will scab over and become incredibly itchy.
-Scratching or picking at the tattoo can leave light spots or holes in your tattoo or even promote infection.
-Avoiding this is probably one of the most challenging things to not do during the healing process, but it is not worth the risk.
+Scratching or picking at the tattoo can leave light spots or holes in your design or even promote infection.
+Avoiding this is probably one of the most challenging things to not do during the healing process, nevertheless, it is not worth the risk.

 A lot goes into a tattoo, from the artist to your tattoo’s location, and how you take care of it during healing.
 While you want to consider everything before going to the shop, it’s essential to be flexible.
 The artist should know what they are doing, and you should know what you want.